matttrent/matttrent.com/src/remote-development.md

 $ watchman --version

 # configuring inotify
-$ echo 999999 | sudo tee -a /proc/sys/fs/inotify/max_user_watches && \
+$ echo 999999 | sudo tee -a /proc/sys/fs/inotify/max_user_watches
-$ echo 999999 | sudo tee -a /proc/sys/fs/inotify/max_queued_events && \
+$ echo 999999 | sudo tee -a /proc/sys/fs/inotify/max_queued_events
-$ echo 999999 | sudo tee -a /proc/sys/fs/inotify/max_user_instances && \
+$ echo 999999 | sudo tee -a /proc/sys/fs/inotify/max_user_instances
 $ watchman shutdown-server
 </pre>

-Configure ssh

-- nuclide server listen on a port not exposed by default in EC2 or other providers
-- want to forward that port through your ssh connection
+Once that's complete, you need to configure SSH.
+The Nuclide server listens on a port not exposed by default on AWS or other providers, so you need forward that port via SSH.
+Edit your SSH connection to include the following 2 lines:
-- configure your ssh connection to forward

 <pre class="code">
 Host deeplearn-v100 ec2-XXXX.us-west-2.compute.amazonaws.com